grantwilkins/grantwilkins.github.io/index.md

-I am an Advanced Computer Science M.Phil candidate at Cambridge University in Churchill College, advised by [Prof. Richard Mortier](https://mort.io/) and [Prof. Srinivasan Keshav](https://svr-sk818-web.cl.cam.ac.uk/keshav/wiki/index.php/Main_Page).
+Hey!
+I am originally from Kingsport, TN and am currently Electrical Engineering PhD Student at Stanford University.
+I am working with [Ram Rajagopal](https://profiles.stanford.edu/ram-rajagopal) on making a responsive electric grid with respect to data centers and their boom in power usage fueled by AI.
 I am broadly interested in using computing as a tool to mitigate the effects of climate change.
 Due to the many ways we cause and experience climate change this can take many forms.
-Some specific examples in my work are being energy conscious in datacenters, applying real-time sensing to energy systems, or attempting to learn patterns and behaviors in microgrids.
-I am an incoming Electrical Engineering PhD student at Stanford University where I intend to work with [Ram Rajagopal](https://profiles.stanford.edu/ram-rajagopal) on applying federated learning for secure energy systems. <br>
+Some specific examples in my work are being energy conscious in datacenters, applying real-time sensing to energy systems, or attempting to learn patterns and behaviors in microgrids. <br>

-A few things I have been a part of: I researched green computing and lossy compression in high-performance computing (HPC) with [Prof. Jon Calhoun](https://jonccal.people.clemson.edu/) at Clemson University, developed lossy compression techniques for federated learning at [Argonne National Lab](https://www.anl.gov/) advised by [Dr. Sheng Di](https://www.mcs.anl.gov/~shdi/), and designed IoT software for smart grid applications at [Tesla, Inc.](https://www.tesla.com/support/energy/powerwall/own/california-virtual-power-plant).
+A few things I have been a part of:
+- Energy-optimizing serving and routing of LLM inference systems supervised by [Prof. Richard Mortier](https://mort.io/) and [Prof. Srinivasan Keshav](https://svr-sk818-web.cl.cam.ac.uk/keshav/wiki/index.php/Main_Page) at the University of Cambridge.
+- Modeling high-performance computing energy consumption supervised by [Prof. Jon Calhoun](https://jonccal.people.clemson.edu/) at Clemson University.
+- Developing lossy compression techniques for federated learning supervised by [Dr. Sheng Di](https://www.mcs.anl.gov/~shdi/) at [Argonne National Lab](https://www.anl.gov/).
+- Designing IoT software for smart grid applications at [Tesla, Inc.](https://www.tesla.com/support/energy/powerwall/own/california-virtual-power-plant).

 [Find a fairly recent CV here](https://grantwilkins.github.io/Grant_W_CV.pdf)